Your Guide to Driving Legally in Germany

 Important: Rules and requirements may change, so always check the latest information using the links we’ve provided or consult your local traffic department’s website.

-- You do not need to take the test, you can just convert your SA licence to a German one.
+- You do not need to take a driving test – South African licences can generally be converted directly to a German one.

-- For the transfer of Type C and D licences, you might need additional documents, for example, a criminal record certificate and a medical certificate
+- For Type C and D licences, additional documents may be required, such as a criminal record certificate (Police clearance) and a medical certificate.

 What do you need to apply